charmbracelet/mods/README.md

 `mods` lets you add GPT to your command line pipelines.
 It reads content from standard in and combines it with a "command" then returns the results from GPT.
-Adding the `-f` flag asks GPT to format the output as Markdown (useful when piping to something like [Glow](https://github.com/charmbracelet/glow)).
+Adding the `-md` flag asks GPT to format the output as Markdown (useful when piping to something like [Glow](https://github.com/charmbracelet/glow)).
 By default `mods` uses the GPT-4 model, to specify a different model use `-m gpt-3.5-turbo`.